unnecessary menus in text import wizard

 traditionally window widgets, not dialog and wizard widgets.

-#3 Updated by Dan Higgins over 19 years ago
+#3 Updated by Dan Higgins almost 20 years ago

 Points about integrating functionality into the 'wizard' rather than using menu